appaloosa-store/cordova-appaloosa-plugin/README.md

 ```
  Appaloosa.initialisation(YOUR_APPALOOSA_STORE_ID, YOUR_APPALOOSA_STORE_TOKEN, functionOnSucess,functionOnError);
 ```
+YOUR_APPALOOSA_STORE_ID should be an integer and not a string.

 ### Authorization
 This library provides an app authorization mechanism.
 Via Appaloosa web admin on https://www.appaloosa-store.com, you can manage a per device access.
 It works by sending device information to the Appaloosa servers.
 In case of an offline access to your app, the status is read from a protected file on the device.